 5. Don’t Let Your Dog Out If They Cry!

 We feel your pain and know the heart-wrenching pull those pitiful cries have, but please don’t make this mistake.
 If you let your dog out when they cry, all you’re doing is re-enforcing the idea that to get out, all they have to do is cause a ruckus.
 That is why it’s important, even if your dog has to go potty, that you should wait until they are quiet before letting them out.

 4. Put Your Dog In For Short Periods When Your Home

 It is very easy to overlook this tip because as dog lovers we want to be close by and cuddled up to our furry friends when we’re home.
 For many dogs, it’s easy to go in the crate and be quiet when their owners leave, but it’s a hard pill to swallow for most dogs when they are asked to be temporarily confined while life happens around them.
 Practice putting your dog in their crate while you are home and rewarding them for being quiet.
 Also, always remember to let them out before they decide they just can’t take it anymore!

 3. Leave the House

-Once your new dog has learned to stay in their crate alone, you can start leaving the house.
+Once your new dog has learned to stay in their crate alone, you can start leaving the house for the next phase of crate training.
 You should avoid locking up your new dog just before going out.
 Instead, give them some time to get settled in before leaving.
 It’s also a good idea to continue to use the crate when you’re at home as well to avoid the association between the crate and your absence.
 Also, remember to never leave your dog confined to their crate for longer than their bladders can handle.